southernkasaist/ga-system-design/README.md

 Reports are not essentially real-time, but has a 1 hour limit for generation, so we use offline batch processing to prepare these reports.

-- Use a batch to incrementally process raw data into various kinds of dimension data configured by report viewers or predefined by the system.
+- Use a batch to incrementally process raw `EventDataPoint` into various kinds of dimension data configured by report viewers or predefined by the system.
 Some of the dimension data are common for all reports, some of them maybe specific for different reports.
+For each dimension, we do sharding for time units with `BucketEvent`.

 - A report is a combination of various dimension data with computation on aggregation results.
 We need another batch job to incrementally process dimension data into different users' reports as well.